adolfhoathyla/AADigits/README.md

 ## Installation

 AADigits is a component that will help you to control visually and logically the behavior of UITextFields nested in the same logic.
+The number of digits is customizable and according to your need.

 AADigits is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: